rradczewski/ymmv/_drafts/Awesome_technical_interviews_part_1.md

 Looking forward to meeting you!
 </blockquote>

-With the invitation sent, let me explain how the day of the interview is going to go down in [Part #2]().
+With the invitation sent, let me walk you through how the day of the interview is going to go down in [Part #2]().